leojacinto/WorkflowDataFabric-TypeA/section16-kafka-stream-connect.md

 6. This will be the image you will use for **Part 5: Sending messages from Kafka Producer**.
 Alternatively you can execute all of the steps in **Part 4: Setting up a Kafka Producer** in your local machine by setting up Apache Kafka in your local machine.

+### Pre-requisites: Local machine option
+Kafka can also be set up in your local machine using **Step 1: Get Kafka** with JVM 17+ installed in your machine: https://kafka.apache.org/quickstart

 ---

 ### Part 1: Creating a data source